 - Suicidal thoughts

 If you think you may have bipolar II disorder, be sure to tell your doctor about all of your symptoms, including hypomanic symptoms, such as elevated mood.
-Clinicians sometimes diagnose patients with major depression instead of bipolar II disorder if the patient does not disclose information regarding his or her hypomanic episodes.
+Clinicians sometimes diagnose patients with significant depression instead of bipolar II disorder if they do not disclose information regarding their hypomanic episodes.